Topics

 The bottom line

-Although this blog is not a diet blog, since I’m writing the reasons why you gain weight, naturally, I thought about ways to lose weight, and I felt that I should write about it.
+Although this is not a diet blog, since I’m writing the reasons why people gain weight, naturally, I thought about ways to lose weight, and I felt that I should write about it.

 1. There are two ways to lose weight

-Just like the phrase “gain weight” has two meanings, “lose weight” also has two meanings.
+Just like the phrase “to gain weight” has two meanings, “to lose weight” also has two meanings.

 【Related article】 Two Meanings to the Phrase "Gaining Weight"